Drink can: Collecting

 Beer can collecting was a minor fad in the late 1970s and 1990s.
 However, the hobby waned rapidly in popularity.
-The Beer Can Collectors of America (BCCA), founded in 1970, was an organization supporting the hobby, but has now renamed itself Brewery Collectibles Club of America to be more modern.
+The Beer Can Collectors of America (BCCA), founded in 1970, was an organization supporting the hobby, but has now renamed itself Brewery Collectibles Club of America to be more generalized.

 As of late 2009, membership in the Brewery Collectibles Club of America was 3,570, down from a peak of 11,954 in 1978.
 Just 19 of the members were under the age of 30, and the members' average age had increased to 59.